xomvio/blossom/README.md

-TUI chat app via yggdrasil network it works but not ready for a release.
+TUI chat app via yggdrasil network.

+it works but not ready for a release.